 Background: The Medi-Cal Hospital/Uninsured Care Demonstration Project Act (SB 1100, 2005, Chapter 560) implemented an agreement reached between the State and the Centers for Medicare and Medicaid Services (CMS) on California's Medi-Cal Hospital Financing Section 1115 Waiver.
 Among other things, this legislation revised the methods the State uses to pay hospitals that contract with the State under the Medi-Cal selective provider contracting program, and distributes funds through a Safety-Net Care Pool.
+This Waiver expired in August 2010, and was extended through October 2010, but a successor waiver program was negotiated and authorized for the next five-year period.

-A key component of the waiver shifts all public hospitals to a form of cost-based reimbursement known as Certified Public Expenditures (CPE).
-Under this new system, public hospitals must now use CPE in order to claim federal Medi-Cal, Disproportionate Share Hospitals (SB 855), Supplemental Emergency Services Funds (SB 1255), and other federal funds previously received.
-Consequently, the CPE exists entirely on county hospital expenditures; and federal funds will be matched directly to the hospital's expenditures, rather than to the State General Fund.
+The 2005-2010 Waiver shifted all public hospitals to a form of cost-based reimbursement known as Certified Public Expenditures (CPEs).
+Public hospitals must now use CPEs in order to claim federal Medi-Cal, supplemental safety net care-pool or other federal funds previously received.
+The CPEs is calculated entirely on county hospital expenditures; and federal funds are matched directly to the hospital's expenditures.
+No State General Fund dollars support these programs for public hospitals.